-If you cannot correct the tension by adjusting the thread tension disc, adjust the bobbin tension.
+If you cannot the tension correct bv the thread disc, adjust adjusting tension the bobbin tension.
 To do this, tighten or loosen the small screw nearest the center of the spring.
 This completes all the necessary timing and adjusting on the 111 W 155 sewing machine.
 If you still have a problem, refer to the troubleshooting portion of this chapter.